adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 	- The linear layer learns a matrix of size $$c_{in} \times ( c_{out} / 2 )$$, and thepoint-wise concatenation yields the output of dimension $$c_{out}$$.

-- 출력 특징은 아래 두가지를 합친 것이기 때문에 `Because the output feature combines both`
+- 출력 특징은 point-wise features와 locally aggregated feature를 합친 것이기 때문에
-	- ** point-wise features**
-	- **locally aggregated feature**,
-- VFE층을 쌓아 올린 것은, stacking VFE layers encodes point interactions within a voxel and enables the final feature representation to learn descriptive shape information.
+	- `Because the output feature combines both point-wise features and locally aggregated feature, stacking VFE layers encodes point interactions within a voxel and enables the final feature representation to learn descriptive shape information.

 - The voxel-wise feature is obtained by transforming the output of $$VFE-n$$ into $$\Re^C$$ via FCN and applying element-wise Maxpool where C is the dimension of the voxel-wise feature, as shown in Figure 2.